cruickshankrpc/SPACEINVADERS/README.md

 ### MVP

-In order to ensure I had a working product by the deadline - I decided to have my MVP ready by the end of day 3.
+In order to ensure I had a working product by the deadline, I decided to have my MVP ready by the end of day 3.
 This would be the bare bones of the game:
 - A container with grids for game components
 - Moving and shooting player spaceship
 - Aliens that explode on impact with laser & move toward the bottom of the screen